-The death rate underscores the nation’s persistent failure to prioritize safety on the roads, which became emptier, but also deadlier, the NSC said in a news release.
-The states saw increases in speeding, distracted driving and in some cases increases in impaired driving as well.
+The death rate underscores the nation’s persistent failure to prioritize road safety, which became emptier but deadlier, the NSC said in a news release.
+The states saw increases in speeding, distracted driving, and in some cases, increases in impaired driving.
 In April 2020, the Governor’s Highway Safety Administration (GHSA) said state highway officials across the country reported a severe spike in speeding.

 Earlier this year, the NSC and other agencies called on the Biden administration to commit to zero roadway deaths by 2050.
-NSC is also asking federal agencies to embrace crash avoidance technology in vehicles and implement a safe system approach to roadway design.
-Safety advocates say safety features such as automatic emergency braking and lane departure warning systems – technology that is now widely available – should not be found just in luxury or high-end vehicles.
+NSC also asks federal agencies to embrace vehicle crash avoidance technology and implement a safe system approach to roadway design.
+Safety advocates say safety features such as automatic emergency braking and lane departure warning systems – now widely available technology – should not be found just in luxury or high-end vehicles.

 What to Do If You Are Injured

-If you or a loved one has been injured by a reckless or negligent driver, please remember that you have legal rights.
+If a reckless or negligent driver has injured you or a loved one, please remember you have legal rights.
 Make sure you file a police report and obtain a copy of that report for your records.
-It is also important that you secure prompt medical attention, treatment and care for your injuries.
+You must also secure prompt medical attention, treatment and care for your injuries.

-Collect as much evidence from the scene including information about other parties’ auto insurance, driver’s license and contact information as well as information from eyewitnesses.
-It is also crucial to get an experienced California car accident lawyer on your side early on in the process so your legal rights and best interests will be protected.
+Collect as much evidence from the scene, including information about other parties’ auto insurance, driver’s license and contact information, and eyewitness information.
+Getting an experienced California car accident lawyer on your side early on in the process is crucial so your legal rights and best interests will be protected.